jusleg/snaptag/README.md

 ##How it works

 1. Query the Snapchat API to get snapcode
-2. Send snapcode to PHP script to add necessary tag
+2. Send snapcode to PHP script to add necessary tags
-3. Select the colors using [jscolor picker](htttp://jscolor.com)
+3. Select the colors using [jscolor picker](http://jscolor.com)
 4. Render the SVG as a canvas
 5. Convert the canvas to PNG
 6. Download the PNG